Azure/azure-service-operator/README.md

 ### ASO v1
 > **⚠️ We strongly recommend new users consider [ASO v2]((https://azure.github.io/azure-service-operator/)) instead of ASO v1**

 Azure Service Operator v1 is no longer under active development.
-Bug and security fixes are still made.

-Features may be added if the scope is small and the impact is large, but we are winding down investment into ASO v1.
-If you are already using ASO v1 a migration path/tool will be provided to eventually move ASO v1 resources to ASO v2.
-In the meantime you can continue using ASO v1 as you have been.
+See the [ASOv1 to ASOv2 migration guide](https://azure.github.io/azure-service-operator/guide/asov1-asov2-migration/) for migrating from ASOv1 to ASOv2.

 [Learn more about Azure Service Operator v1](/docs/v1/README.md)